sst/sst/www/docs/what-is-sst.md

 ## SST CLI

-To help with building and deploying your app, SST comes with a [CLI](packages/cli.md).
+To help with building and deploying your app, SST comes with a [CLI](packages/sst.md).

 ---

 ### Local dev

-The [`sst dev`](live-lambda-development.md) command starts a local development environment that connects directly to AWS.
-This lets you [**set breakpoints and test your functions locally**](live-lambda-development.md#debugging-with-vs-code).
+The [`sst dev`](live-lambda-development.md) command starts a local development environment called [Live Lambda](live-lambda-development.md), that connects directly to AWS.
+Letting you [set breakpoints and test your functions locally](live-lambda-development.md#debugging-with-vs-code).

 ```bash
 npx sst dev
 ```

-Then you can start your frontend with the [`sst-env`](packages/static-site-env.md) command.
-This will connect your frontend to the backend by loading all the environment variables.
+Now you can start your frontend with the [`sst-env`](packages/sst-env.md) command.
+It'll connect your frontend to the backend by loading all the environment variables.

 ```bash
 cd web
 sst-env -- next dev
 ```

-Now you can make changes to your backend and see them directly in your frontend.
+With this you can **make changes to your backend on AWS**, and see them **directly in your frontend**!

 ---